-Interest rate risk: As a means of limiting its exposure to fair value losses caused by rising interest rates, the Division invests primarily in both short and long-term investments maturing within five years from the date of purchase.
+Interest Rate Risk: As a means of limiting its exposure to fair value losses caused by rising interest rates, the Division invests primarily in both short and long-term investments maturing within five years from the date of purchase.
 The intent is to avoid the need to sell securities prior to maturity.
 Investment maturities are disclosed in the Concentration of Credit Risk section.

 Custodial Credit Risk: For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Division will not be able to recover the value of the investments or collateral securities that are in the possession of an outside party.
-The Division does not have an investment policy dealing with investment custodial credit risk beyond the requirement in the State statute.
+The Division does not have an investment policy dealing with investment custodial credit risk beyond the requirement in the State Statute.

-Credit Risk: The Division's investments as of December 31, 2016, include U.S. Treasury Bills, U.S. Agency Securities, STAR Ohio, commercial paper and money market mutual funds.
-Investments in the U.S. Treasury Bills and U.S. Agency Securities carry a Moody's rating of Aaa, which is the highest rating given by Moody's.
-Investments in STAR Ohio, the PNC Treasury Money Market Fund, Federated Government Obligations Fund and the First American Government Obligations Fund carry a rating of AAAm, which is the highest money market fund rating given by Standard & Poor's.
+Credit Risk: The Division's investments as of December 31, 2018, include STAR Ohio, commercial paper and money market mutual funds.
+Investments in STAR Ohio, the PNC Treasury Money Market Fund and the First American Government Obligations Fund carry a rating of AAAm, which is the highest money market fund rating given by Standard & Poor's.
 Ohio law requires that STAR Ohio maintain the highest rating provided by at least one nationally recognized standard rating service.
 The Division's investment in U.S. Bank N.A.
-Open Commercial Paper carries a Standard & Poor's rating of A-1+.
+Open Commercial Paper carries a Standard & Poor's rating of A-1.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2018